nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Selling](../GUI files/Selling.png)
 1.1
-This page is described selling steps that **Owner** or **Employee** can use this form, products can insert through the barcode scanner. subscriber/customer buy products with/without coupon/discount. there are 3 buttons:
+This page is described selling steps that **Owner** or **Employee** can use this form, Products can be found by them name or barcode.
+After inserting Barcode(s), if the customer paid, the receipt will print.
+Subscriber/Customer buy products with/without coupon/discount.

+1. **Fidelity card** barcode will be written via **fcReader** and their information will appear automatically
+2. If **Pay in Cash** is selected, these two textboxes are activated, Refunds textbox will be automatically calculated with the total amount of the receipt.
+3. Check Printer allows Owner/Employee to show the printer queue and the connection between the application and the printer  (is included in the Windows).

-1. **Home** button that linked to the homepage
-2. **Accounting** button that allows owner/employee to have report sales
-3. **Reprint** button that can print the previous receipt by searching
+**Home** button that linked to the homepage **Accounting** button that allows Owner/Employee to have report sales **Reprint** button that can print the previous receipt by searching
 ##
 ![Reprint](../GUI files/Reprint.png)
 1.2
-This page is described Reprint steps that Owner or Employee can search products by Product Name, Transaction ID,Transaction Date, Fidelity card Barcode. also there are 3 buttons:
+This page is described Reprint steps that **Employee** can only print again previous receipt, Products can not modifying nothing.
-1. **Home** button that linked to the homepage
-2. **Accounting** button that allows **Owner/Employee** to have report sales
-3. **Selling** button that direct us to the **Selling** page

 ## 2 Waring on low stock, Buy product